openaustralia/infrastructure/README.md

 Create a file in your home directory `.infrastructure_ansible_vault_pass.txt` with the secret password used to encrypt the secret info in this repo

+## Provisioning

+### Development

+In development you set up and provision a server using Vagrant.
+You probably only want to run one machine so you can bring it up with:

+    vagrant up righttoknow.org.au.dev

+If it's already up you can re-run Ansible provisioning with:

+    vagrant provision righttoknow.org.au.dev

+### Staging

+**This is untested**

+Provision a running server with:

+    ansible-playbook site.yml -i staging --limit=righttoknow

 ## Notes for deploying

 ### Right To Know